lox/bank-transaction-analyzer/README.md

 ### Q: How are transaction categories determined?
 A: Categories are extracted using language models via OpenRouter to analyze transaction descriptions and merchant information.

+### Q: Which embedding provider should I use?
+A: If you want the highest quality embeddings, use the Gemini API provider.
+If you prefer to keep everything local, use the llama.cpp server provider.

 ### Q: Is my transaction data secure?
 A: Not really, all data is stored locally in SQLite, unencrypted.
 No data is sent to external services except for OpenRouter API calls.